-(i) Where no method of accounting has been regularly and consistently employed by the assessee.
+- (i) About the correctness or the completeness of the accounts of the assessee or - (ii) Where no method of accounting has been regularly and consistently employed by the assessee.
 In above condition, computation of total income shall be made by A.O. on such basis & in such manner as the A.O. may determine.